Tractor Rollover Accidents

 While tractors manufactured today are equipped with rollover protection, manufacturers did not begin voluntarily adding these safety devices until 1986.
 Between 1967 and 1985, tractor manufacturers offered rollover protection as optional equipment.
 And before 1967, most tractors did not have rollover protection even as an optional equipment.
 It is not uncommon for a tractor to be used for 30 or 40 years, and many owners simply do not want to spend the money to purchase and install aftermarket roll-over protection.

 Even if rollover protection is installed, it must be maintained properly.
 It should be periodically checked for rust or other signs of deterioration or fatigue.
 If the tractor is involved in a rollover accident, the equipment should be replaced as the equipment is only designed to withstand the dynamic forces of a single incident.
 Finally, the rollover frame should not be used to attach cables, chains or hooks and holes should never be drilled in it.

-If you or a loved one has been involved in a tractor rollover accident, let one of the award-winning attorneys at the Law Offices of John Day sit down with you, review your case, answer your questions and explain your options in clear terms.
+If you or a loved one has been involved in a tractor rollover accident, let one of the award-winning attorneys at The Law Offices of John Day, P.C. sit down with you, review your case, answer your questions and explain your options in clear terms.
 Our experienced lawyers handle all tractor-rollover cases on a contingency basis which means we only get paid if we recover compensatory damages or punitive damages for you and your family.